bogdan9898/flaskvel/docs/README.md

 Let's take the example above and register a new rule named `divisible`.

-!> Be carefull when choosing a name because you risk overriding the default handler for a rule already defined by FlaskVel with the same name.
+!> Be carefull when choosing a name because you risk overriding the default behavior of a rule already defined by FlaskVel with the same name.
 You can find a full list of all rules [here](rules).

 ```python
 # main.py